My Story

 FAQs

-• A doula is simply a support person - someone who has been professionally trained to provide emotional, physical, and informational support to families throughout pregnancy, birth, and postpartum.
+• A doula is simply a support person - someone dedicated to providing emotional, physical, and informational support to families throughout pregnancy, birth, and postpartum.
+A doula is not a medical professional and does not perform or advise on medical treatment, but can be an important complement to your medical team to help you get the best care.

 • Because pregnancy loss can be terribly isolating.
 Somehow, the loss of a baby triggers a profound loss of community too.
 My goal as a loss doula is to be that community for my clients, to help grieving families feel that they are not alone.